 Most of them are curable, but there are a few that can only be managed.

-Let’s focus on the incurable diseases.
-These are unsightly, painful, expensive and potentially deadly.
+Those are the ones we’re focusing on today.
+The manageable ones.
+They are unsightly, painful, expensive and potentially deadly.
 Infected people have to depend on medicine to suppress symptoms for the remainder of their life, or until scientists figure out a cure.
-Stay woke!